Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation

-Under this Prototype Expansion setup, we introduce a novel framework, the \textbf{P}rototype \textbf{E}xpansion \textbf{N}etwork (\textbf{PENet}), to effectively address the challenges in FS-PCS by harnessing two complementary feature sources.
+Under this prototype expansion setup, we introduce a novel framework, the \textbf{P}rototype \textbf{E}xpansion \textbf{N}etwork (\textbf{PENet}), to effectively address the challenges in FS-PCS by harnessing two complementary feature sources.
 The overall architecture of PENet is depicted in Figure \ref{fig:framework}.
 Given the support and query point clouds, PENet first employs a dual-stream learner architecture to extract two sets of features: representative features from the \textbf{I}ntrinsic \textbf{L}earner (\textbf{IL}) and generalizable features from the \textbf{D}iffusion \textbf{L}earner (\textbf{DL}) (cost-free).
-Based on initial prototypes generated from these features, a subsequent \textbf{P}rototype \textbf{A}ssimilation \textbf{M}odule (\textbf{PAM}) is designed to adopts a novel push-pull cross-guidance attention mechanism to iteratively aligns the two sets of prototypes with the query space, providing a more robust corrective force than single-step alignment methods.
-Subsequently, a Prototype Fusion step combines the aligned dual prototypes into a single big-capacity prototype.
-Additionally, to ensure the expanded prototype does not deviate from its source semantics, we introduce a \textbf{P}rototype \textbf{C}alibration \textbf{M}echanism (\textbf{PCM}) constrain the final prototype's ability by reconstructing source support set mask.
+Based on initial prototypes generated from these features, a subsequent \textbf{P}rototype \textbf{A}ssimilation \textbf{M}odule (\textbf{PAM}) is designed to adopt a novel push-pull cross-guidance attention mechanism to iteratively align the two sets of prototypes with the query space, providing a more robust corrective force than single-step alignment methods.
+Subsequently, a prototype fusion step combines the aligned dual prototypes into a single big-capacity prototype.
+Additionally, to ensure the expanded prototype does not deviate from its source semantics, we introduce a \textbf{P}rototype \textbf{C}alibration \textbf{M}echanism (\textbf{PCM}) that calibrates the final prototype's representation by reconstructing source support set mask.

-\begin{itemize} \item We propose the PENet to address intra-class diversity and inter-set inconsistency in FS-PCS.
-To the best of our knowledge, this is the first work to explore diffusion model in FS-PCS. \item We design a novel dual-stream architecture features an iterative PAM for robust alignment and a PCM to ensure semantic fidelity. \item Extensive experiments on the S3DIS and ScanNet benchmarks achieving state-of-the-art across various few-shot settings.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose the PENet to overcome the critical limitations of small capacity and misalignment that hinder traditional prototypes in FS-PCS.
+To the best of our knowledge, this is the first work to explore diffusion model in FS-PCS. \item We design a dual-stream architecture that features an iterative PAM for robust prototype alignment and a PCM to ensure its semantic fidelity. \item Extensive experiments on the S3DIS and ScanNet benchmarks achieve state-of-the-art across various few-shot settings.
 Our work validates the value of using generative model components for discriminative few-shot learning.

 \end{itemize}